 In Mathematics we believe that students’ progress best at KS3 when taught in groups according to their ability.
-Students are placed into a teaching Set based on the available KS2 data and our own baseline test.
-Students receive 3 x 1-hour lessons within the 5-day timetable in all 3 years.
-In Year 8, students have an additional 1-hour ‘Numeracy Squad’ lesson, in which they work in mixed ability groups on problem-solving and mathematical construction tasks.
+Students are placed into a teaching set based on the available KS2 data and our own baseline test.
+Students in Year 7 and 9 receive 3 x 1-hour lessons each week.
+In Year 8, students have 4 x 1 hour lessons.

 At first the groups are provisional and students will be continually monitored and assessed.
 Progress will be reviewed regularly and students may need to be moved in the future.
-Any such movements are confirmed by email.
+We endeavour to confirm any such movements by email.
 In all years there are two top, two middle and two lower Sets in each half-year.
 Set 6 is smaller in number and is for students of lower ability who require extra support.

 Progress continues to be monitored on a regular basis and any Set changes made as necessary.